Controlled Substances: Additional Authorizations and Registrations

 Opioids and Opiates Hazard Control Plan

-In addition to the HCP, if the lab does research that involves potent opioids or opiates, the lab is required to keep Naloxone in the lab’s first aid kit and have CSUA authorized personnel who work with Opioids and Opiates complete the training video below:
+In addition to the HCP, if the lab does research that involves potent opioids or opiates, the lab is required to keep Naloxone in the lab’s first aid kit and have CSUA authorized personnel who work with Opioids and Opiates complete the How to Administer Naloxone training on UC Learning Center.
+This video is also available below but will not count toward training completion:

 Potent Opioids include liquid and powdered Fentanyl and Fentanyl analogs including Sufentanil, Remifentanil, Alfentanil and Carfentanil.
 Patch formulations of opioids and opiates present a reduced risk of serious exposure and do not require labs to have Naloxone or complete the training video.
 However, although not required, any lab doing research with non-potent opioids and/or opiates can complete the training and request Naloxone.